christhompson/private-network-access/README.md

 # Private Network Access

-Note: This specification was initially known as *CORS-RFC1918*.
-It was also briefly and more recently known as *Local Network Access*.
+**Note: Private Network Access is [on hold](https://developer.chrome.com/blog/pna-on-hold).
+Work is currently continuing on a new proposal to gate local network access behind a permission – see the [Local Network Access explainer](https://github.com/explainers-by-googlers/local-network-access) and [Chrome's blog post with details for developers](https://developer.chrome.com/blog/local-network-access).**

-This is the repository for the Private Network Access specification.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for the Private Network Access specification (initially known as *CORS-RFC1918*).

 You may be interested in reading: